mckn-larp/house-rules/3-Gameplay/COMBAT.md

 - Add **levels of Obfuscate + Stealth** for concealment
 - Each level = +1 Trait
 - Combination powers **do not** add levels above the core discipline

 > Note that Combination powers **still** gain the benefits of the core discipline so using *See the True Form* (Auspex 2, Protean 4) with Auspex 5 and 5 levels of Investigation would net +10 traits.

 If both parties have **"Win on Ties"**, it is treated as if neither has it.

 ## Bidding Addendum

-Unless a power/merit explicitly overrides it, **bidding is capped at twice the generational cap**.
+Unless a power/merit explicitly overrides it, **bidding is capped at twice the generational/rank cap**.

 Allowed to exceed the cap:

 - Impressive Visage
 - Pater Szlachta
-- Other ST-approved powers or merits
+- Other Storyteller-approved powers or merits

 ## Retests

 Only **one retest per source** is allowed per challenge.
 Sources include:

 - Ability
 - Discipline or Supernatural Power
 - Magic Item